usnistgov/ndn-dpdk/docs/trafficgen.md

 ## Features and Limitations

 The NDN-DPDK traffic generator is a program that transmits and receives NDN packets as fast as possible on a network interface.
-It is designed to operate directly on Ethernet adapters, similar as a hardware appliance; it does not require a local forwarder.
+It is designed to operate directly on Ethernet adapters, comparable a hardware appliance.

-You can attach producer, consumer, or both to a network interface.
-Compare to an IP/Ethernet traffic generator, the NDN-DPDK traffic generator understands NDN packet semantics.
+It does not require a local forwarder.

+While IP/Ethernet traffic generators are available in both hardware and software formats, they do not understand NDN packet semantics and are unsuitable for NDN traffic generator.
-For example, an NDN producer must receive incoming Interests and respond with matching names, which is not supported by IP/Ethernet traffic generators.
+For instance, an NDN producer must receive incoming Interests and respond with matching names, but a generic IP/Ethernet traffic generator cannot extract Interest names.
+Hence, it is necessary to use a NDN traffic generator for testing an NDN network such as the NDN-DPDK forwarder.

+You can create one or more traffic generators within an NDN-DPDK service instance activated as traffic generator role.
+Each traffic generator contains a producer, a consumer, or both, attached to a network interface.
+There are two choices for the producer, simple producer or file server.
+There are two choices for the consumer, simple consumer or congestion aware fetcher.

+If you create multiple traffic generators, each must be associated with a different face.
+Each traffic generator is given dedicated packet queues and CPU lcores.
+Generally, each face requires 1 input thread, 1 output thread, 2 consumer threads, and 1 producer thread.
+They should be on the same NUMA socket as the Ethernet adapter.
+Packet buffer mempools are shared among traffic generators on the same NUMA socket.

+### Simple Producer

-The traffic generator supports flexible, randomized traffic patterns.
+The simple [producer](../app/tgproducer) responds to Interests according to flexible, randomized traffic patterns.
-For example, a [producer](../app/tgproducer) may be configured with these traffic patterns:
+As an example, it may be configured with these traffic patterns:

 * If the Interest name starts with `/D`, reply with Data packet with 1000-octet payload.
 * If the Interest name starts with `/T`, with 10% probability the packet is dropped, otherwise it is replied with a Data packet.

+It maintains packet counters for each traffic pattern.

+### File Server

+The [file server](../app/fileserver) serves content from a local filesystem.
+See [NDN-DPDK file server](fileserver.md) for more information.

+### Simple Consumer

+The simple [consumer](../app/tgconsumer) sends Interests at a fixed interval according to flexible, randomized traffic patterns.
-Likewise, a [consumer](../app/tgconsumer) may be configured with these traffic patterns:
+As an example, it may be configured with these traffic patterns:

 * Send one Interest every 100 microseconds on average.
 * With 30% probability, send an Interest named `/A` followed by an increasing sequence number *seqA*, set the CanBePrefix flag.
 * With 60% probability, send an Interest named `/B` followed by an increasing sequence number *seqB*.
 * With 10% probability, send an Interest named `/B` followed by *seqB-9000*, allowing a potential cache hit.

-The traffic generator maintains packet counters of each traffic pattern.
-The consumer also collects round trip time statistics for Data replies.
+It maintains packet counters for each traffic pattern, and collects round trip time statistics for Data replies.

-You can start multiple traffic generators on different faces within the same `ndndpdk-svc` service process, subject to available hardware resources.
-Traffic generator associated with each face is given dedicated packet queues and CPU lcores.
-Generally, each face requires 1 input thread, 1 output thread, 2 consumer threads, and 1 producer thread.
-They should be on the same NUMA socket as the Ethernet adapter.
-Packet buffer mempools are shared among traffic generators on the same NUMA socket.
+### Congestion Aware Fetcher

+The [congestion aware fetcher](../app/fetch) retrieves segmented objects such as files.
+It supports a congestion control algorithms and has basic reaction to congestion control signals.
+It can either write retrieved Data payload to a file for "real" file retrieval, or discard retrieved packets for emulating file retrieval traffic pattern without incurring disk I/O overhead.

 ## Start the Traffic Generator